nynon17/Minqo/README.md

-# Minka
+# Minqo

 A modern web application for designing a simple 3D room directly in the browser.
 The project focuses on intuitive room planning, adjusting room dimensions, choosing furniture, changing wall colors, and viewing the scene from multiple angles.

 ## Project Overview

-Minka is an interactive interior planning tool where users can:
+Minqo is an interactive interior planning tool where users can:
 - set room dimensions
 - change wall colors
 - choose furniture